 “I am a writer, a doctor, a nuclear physicist and a theoretical philosopher.
 But above all, I am a man, a hopelessly inquisitive man, just like you.” —Lancaster Dodd

 There’s a reason that so many of Anderson’s characters embark on such a personal quest; their creator is looking right alongside them.
 A hopelessly inquisitive man, just like you.
 Earlier I posed the question of what his characters seek, and I gave a cheeky answer: they seek what’s missing.
-In reality, the real is both more and less profound, and certainly more elliptical, even frustrating.
+In reality, the truth is both more and less profound, and certainly more elliptical, even frustrating.
 Happiness?
 Sure, though that’s not a thing that can be found, at least not in and of itself.
 Meaning?
-Maybe, but purpose might be more accurate, and even that’s an annoyingly ambiguous concept.
-Place in the world?
+Maybe, but purpose might be more accurate, and even is an annoyingly ambiguous concept.
+My place in the world?
 That might be most apt.
 But it’s a destination most people wouldn’t recognize even once they arrive.